 The central aim of this literature synthesis was to examine how psychosocial stressors contribute to elevated allostatic load and adverse maternal health outcomes among Black pregnant women in the United States.
-Studies published between 2020 and 2025 were critically appraised and analyzed, with findings consistently demonstrating that institutional racism, structural violence, and the psychological burden associated with survival contribute to chronic stress that increases allostatic load during pregnant and postpartum Black women.
-While studying allostatic load biomarkers among infertile women undergoing ovarian stimulation, researchers found that higher allostatic load scores were linked to adverse pregnancy outcomes, including increased odds of preeclampsia (62%), preterm birth (44%), and low birth weight (39%)24.
+Studies published between 2020 and 2025 were critically appraised and analyzed, with findings consistently demonstrating that institutional racism, interpersonal and community violence, and the psychological burden associated with survival contribute to chronic stress that increases allostatic load during pregnant and postpartum Black women.
+While studying allostatic load biomarkers among infertile women undergoing ovarian stimulation, researchers found that higher allostatic load scores were linked to adverse pregnancy outcomes, including increased odds of preeclampsia (62%), preterm birth (44%), and low birth weight (39%)26.
 These findings are also consistent with international research.
-For example, studies conducted in the United Kingdom found that minority women were often left uninformed about their pregnancies and care plans due to communication barriers, limited English proficiency, and the effects of a technocratic healthcare system in which patients were treated as tasks rather than individuals25.
+For example, studies conducted in the United Kingdom found that minority women were often left uninformed about their pregnancies and care plans due to communication barriers, limited English proficiency, and the effects of a technocratic healthcare system in which patients were treated as tasks rather than individuals27.

 There is various evidence demonstrating that racial discrimination and chronic stress negatively affect maternal health outcomes.
 Black women are placed at increased risk from the very beginning of prenatal care due to systemic inequities embedded within healthcare and social systems.
 Addressing these disparities requires interventions that are accessible, cost effective, and community centered.
 Greater investment should be directed toward community resources such as peer support groups and maternal wellness programs that can help reduce the effects of stress during pregnancy.
 Research also highlights the important role of doula services in addressing birth inequities.
-Doula support has been associated with lower rates of preterm birth, cesarean delivery, and low birth weight, as well as improved breastfeeding initiation 26-27.
-Continuous communication from doulas throughout pregnancy strengthens maternal self-efficacy and improves coping strategies for stress management 28-29.
+Doula support has been associated with lower rates of preterm birth, cesarean delivery, and low birth weight, as well as improved breastfeeding initiation 28-29.
+Continuous communication from doulas throughout pregnancy strengthens maternal self-efficacy and improves coping strategies for stress management 30-31.
+Furthermore, incorporating doulas from the same communities as Black mothers may enhance cultural responsiveness of maternal healthcare.
+Doulas who share lived experiences and similar racial, cultural, or community backgrounds can help foster trust and may be better positioned to advocate for patients and facilitate positive birth experiences.
+From a practice perspective, hospitals, clinics, and non-profit organizations should prioritize partnerships with community-based doula programs and integrate doulas into interdisciplinary maternal care teams.
 As maternal mortality rates among Black women continue to rise, it is essential to amplify the voices and experiences of those who are often overlooked within healthcare systems, while recognizing that these experiences may not reflect those of all Black women.

 Limitations